 Whether a facility offers any type of payment assistance

-Depending on the facility you choose as well as other variables, your rehab program could cost very little or may cost tens of thousands of dollars per month.
+Depending on the facility you choose as well as other variables, your program could cost very little or may cost tens of thousands of dollars per month.
 At some facilities, treatment may even be free, depending on your financial status.
-If you need help paying for rehab, some treatment centers offer scholarships to reduce program costs.
-Financing programs may also be available that split your treatment costs up into manageable monthly payments.
+If you need help paying for rehabilitation, some treatment centers offer scholarships to reduce program costs.
+Financing programs may also be available that split your costs up into manageable monthly payments.

-Your eligibility for reduced-cost services at state-funded rehab centers typically depends on your addiction status, income, insurance status, and residency status.
-If you qualify to enroll, you may be placed on a waiting list for entry as state-funded facilities receive limited annual funding and receive thousands of applicants yearly.
+Your eligibility for reduced-cost services at state-funded centers typically depends on your addiction status, income, insurance status, and residency status.
+If you qualify to enroll, you may be placed on a waiting list for entry, as state-funded facilities receive limited annual funding and receive thousands of applicants yearly.
 Be aware that, at many facilities, priority may be given to certain populations, including but not limited to persons with HIV or AIDS and pregnant women.

-Do Medicare and Medicaid Cover Drug Rehab?
+Do Medicare and Medicaid Cover Rehab Center Costs?

 However, Medicaid operates at the state level.
 Although it’s subject to federal guidelines, each state determines the type and extent of coverage that Medicaid plans provide.
 Medicare, on the other hand, operates at the federal level and has four parts (A, B, C, and D).
-Each part provides coverage for different treatment services, and the extent of coverage can vary depending on the plan.
+Each part provides coverage for different services, and the extent of coverage can vary depending on the plan.

 Does Private Insurance Cover Addiction Treatment?

 If you have private health insurance, it should cover addiction treatment.
 Under the Affordable Care Act and the Mental Health Parity and Addiction Equity Act, private insurers must provide at least basic coverage for behavioral health services.
 These services include both addiction and mental health treatment.9